xavierdms/SimpleTwitter/README.md

 The following **required** functionality is completed:

 - [x] User can **compose and post a new tweet**
-  - [x] User can click a “Compose” icon in the Action Bar on the top right
+  - [x] User can click a “Compose” icon in a floating action button on the bottom right
   - [x] User can then enter a new tweet and post this to twitter
   - [x] User is taken back to home timeline with **new tweet visible** in timeline
   - [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh